Dr-Matthew-Bennett/dotfiles/README.md

 I created a .git directory and a .gitignore file in my home directory.
-The .gitignore file should be symbolically linked to a file in the linux_config_files repository [as above](#to-make-this-work).
+The .gitignore file should be symbolically linked to a file in the linux_config_files repository [like in the steps above](#to-make-this-work).
 The only difference is that the file that it links to can't itself be called '.gitignore', since there is (or might one day) already exist the 'real .gitignore' associated with the linux_config_files repository!
 So I call it fzfhome_gitignore instead.